timstr/spmcq/README.md

 A Rust library for a thread-safe single-producer, multiple-consumer bounded ring buffer (FIFO queue).

-This library was written with real-time audio applications in mind, where a typical scenario would be soemthing like the following:
+This library was written with real-time audio applications in mind, where a typical scenario would be something like the following:

--   An audio callback periodically receives buffers of new audio data from a microphone one one thread
+-   An audio callback periodically receives buffers of new audio data from a microphone on one thread
 -   A separate high-priorty audio thread needs to receive those buffers with minimum latency.
 This thread is assumed to read at the same frequency and so dropouts are generally unlikely
 -   A low-priority GUI thread also receives the same audio data and displays it.
 The GUI thread runs less often, and can tolerate a much larger latency but still ideally receives the entire audio signal in batches of old data if it needs to.
 Dropouts due to the GUI not being repainted are tolerable and perhaps even expected.